Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 1That which came as the word of the Lord to Jeremiah the prophet concerning the Philistines, before Pharaoh conquered Gaza.

-The Babylonian conquest of Philistia was also prophesied in Jer.
-25:20.
+47:1 This first verse dates the prophecy (i.e. "before Pharaoh conquered Gaza").
 There are several other places where the destruction of Philistia is prophesied (cf. Isa.
 14:29-31; Ezek.
 25:15-17; Joel 3:4-8; Amos 1:6-8; Zeph.
 2:4-7; Zech 9:5-7).

 Herodotus (Hist.
-II, 159) mentions that Pharaoh Necho II conquered a Philistine city (i.e., Gaza) about 609 B.C.
+II, 159) mentions that Pharaoh Necho II conquered a Philistine city (i.e. Gaza) about 609 B.C.
 This would link up with his replacing Josiah's heir (Jehoahaz) with another puppet king (Jehoiakim), also in 609 B.C.
-The problem with this date is that Nebuchadnezzar did not invade until 601 B.C.
+The problem with this date is that Nebuchadnezzar II did not invade until 601 B.C.

 1. 609 B.C. ‒ same time as the death of Josiah by Necho II